Joint Tenants vs Tenants in Common – What’s the Difference?

 This guide will discuss all types of joint property ownership, how joint property ownership works in Australia, and the pros and cons associated with joint property ownership.

-Joint property ownership is a common practice in Australia where there is more than one purchaser. , Two or more persons share in purchasing the property and have their name on title.
+So, joint property ownership is a common practice in Australia where two or more parties share in purchasing the property and have their name on title.

-There are two primary forms of property co-ownership in Australia:
+There are two primary forms of property co-ownership:

 How you structure your joint property agreement can have significant impacts on your tax obligations and asset distribution.